Undergraduate Advising FAQs

 Information regarding students who do not stay in good academic standing are outlined in the University Bulletin in the School of Business section.

-The George Washington University School of Business Faculty approved the below grade distribution guidelines for undergraduate and graduate courses taught in the School of Business.
-For undergraduate courses the average GPA for the course should fall between the recommended ranges listed.
-For graduate courses the total number of A and A-‘s for a course should not be over the recommended maximum percentage listed.
+GW School of Business faculty approved the below grade distribution guidelines for undergraduate and graduate courses.
+For undergraduate courses, the average GPA for the course should fall between the recommended ranges listed.
+For graduate courses, the total number of A and A-‘s for a course should not be over the recommended maximum percentage listed.

 - BADM Courses: 2.9-3.3